bexcite/ptudes-lab/README.rst

 .. _Etude: https://en.wikipedia.org/wiki/%C3%89tude

-It's heavily using and relying on Ouster sensor lidar data using Ouster SDK, datasets that contain Ouster lidar data and lidar odometry poses from `KISS-ICP`_ package.
+It's heavily using and relying on Ouster sensor lidar data, Ouster SDK, public datasets that contain Ouster lidar data and lidar odometry poses obtained from `KISS-ICP`_ package.

 Everything in ``ptudes-lab`` package works for multi Python (3.8 - 3.11) and